utruong309/cf_ai_linguashift/README.md

-# LinguaShift - AI-Powered Communication Assistant
+# LinguaShift - AI-Powered Corporate Messaging App

 LinguaShift is an AI-powered application built on Cloudflare that helps users detect and eliminate jargon from their communications, making messages clearer and more accessible to diverse audiences.